 Get the free laundry stain removal printable!

-Make sure to get them completely dry so you can avoid mold in the pillow.
+Make sure to get them completely dry to avoid mold in the pillow.
 Once they are completely dry you can put them back in their pillowcases.

 I like to put a drop or two of lavender oil or serenity oil on the pillows.
 It helps me sleep better at night.